 There are several trees onsite that meet the Town's definition of significant vegetation.
 Other existing native vegetation will be inventoried, and viable specimens will be transplanted or mitigated for per the Town's native plant preservation ordinance.
 Significant vegetation that meets transplant requirements has been shown on the Site Resource Inventory.
 See Appendix "A': Site Resource Inventory.
 Native plants will be reintroduced throughout the development and open space areas in accordance with the Town's landscape design guidelines.
 Natural open space is mainly provided along the wash that forms the project's eastern boundary, and at the southwest corner of the Property.
 Revegetated open space is primarily located in the recreation areas and in the drainagerelated open spaces throughout the development.
 Landscaping will be installed throughout the open spaces and around the perimeter of the property to meet Oro Valley's perimeter landscape bufferyard standards.
 All installed landscaping will be drought tolerant per Oro Valley's guidelines.
-Native plants are drought tolerant and uniquely suited for the local climate, and further meet the primary objective of development a sustainable and environmentally sensitive residential community.
-Additionally, the property owner is in the process of acquiring the strip of surplus ADOT right-of-way that abuts the southern edge of the Property.
-That strip of land will satisfy the Tangerine Road Corridor Overlay District's Corridor Character Vegetation preservation requirements as well as, landscape bufferyard and building setback requirements.
+Native plants are drought tolerant and uniquely suited for the local climate, and further meet the primary objective to develop a sustainable and environmentally sensitive residential community.
+Additionally, the property owner has acquired the strip of surplus ADOT right-of-way that abuts the southern edge of the Property, and that strip has now been incorporated into the Property for the purposes of this PAD amendment application.
+That strip of land, along with some of the land north of it that is not proposed for development, will satisfy the 50-foot Tangerine Road Corridor Overlay District's Corridor Character Vegetation preservation, 40-foot landscape bufferyard, and building setback requirements.